 Concentration of Credit Risk - Concentration of credit risk is the risk associated with the amount of investments NPGA has with any one issuer that exceeds 5% or more of its total investments.
 Investments issued or explicitly guaranteed by the U.S. government are excluded from this requirement.
-As of March 31, 2022, each of NPGA's investments in negotiable certificates of deposit were covered by FDIC insurance, as the individual investments did not exceed \$250,000, and were therefore also excluded from this requirement.
-NPGA's investment policy limits the amount of its investment portfolio that may be invested in any one issuer, other than U.S. government securities, to \$500,000.
+In accordance with NPGA's investment policy, investments in negotiable certificates of deposit are limited to \$250,000 to allow for coverage by FDIC insurance.
+In addition, NPGA's investment policy limits the amount of its investment portfolio that may be invested in any one issuer, other than U.S. government securities, to \$500,000.